 These timelines are from 19 enterprise migration projects and include dependency updates, testing, and CI/CD pipeline adjustments.
 Small applications are faster.
 Large monorepos with custom build configurations take longer.

-The Angular upgrade guide covers every version path with specific breaking changes, dependency requirements, and the migration schematics available for each step.
+The Angular upgrade guide covers every version path from 14 to 22 with specific breaking changes, dependency requirements, and the migration schematics available for each step.

 Note